 However, you should understand that the label efficiency of solar panels is rarely achieved in the real world.
 Shading, soiling, and high temperatures make your solar panels less efficient.
 Read our guide to solar panel specifications for an indepth understanding of this topic, but as a general rule of thumb you should expect your solar panels to achieve, at best, only 75% of their nameplate rating.

-That means our 100 watt solar panel will probably only generate 75 watts of power in real conditions, which may mean adding one more solar panel to compensate.
+That means our 100 watt solar panel will probably only generate 75 watts of power in real conditions.
+For our example of using 2,400 watt-hours a day, this means adding one more 100 watt solar panel to our array.

 Placing solar panels on the ground is also a perfectly good choice - sometimes better, because you can move your panels around to find the best sunlight and while still having the option of parking in the shade.
 If you’re going that route, you’ll want conventional solar panels and a tiltable bracket.